Geodesics in the Deep Linear Network: Proofs

 There are $d^2$ degrees of freedom in parameter space compared to only $\binom{d+1}{2}$ dimensions downstairs as $X$ is symmetric.
 The downstairs metric, now denoted $g^{\text{BW}}$, at a point $X \in \mathbb{P}_d$ reduces to a very simple form

 where $\mathcal{L}^{-1}_X(Z)$ is the Lyapunov operator that maps $Z$ to the matrix that solves

-It is also clear that $\mathcal{L}_X(Y) = XY + YX$.
+The inverse metric tensor is $\mathcal{L}_X(Y) = XY + YX$.
 An important quantity in the Bures-Wasserstein geometry is the geometric mean of two matrices. \begin{definition}[Geometric Mean] Given $A, B \in \mathbb{P}_d$, the geometric mean of $A$ and $B$ (denoted by $A \# B$) is